You could be posted anywhere in mainland France, as well as Corsica and Outre-Mer (Guadeloupe, French Guiana, Réunion and Martinique).

 GROUP C Aix-Marseille - Bordeaux - Corse - Dijon - Grenoble - Lyon - Montpellier - Nice - Outre-Mer - Paris - Strasbourg - Toulouse

 before making your regional choices:

 The cost of living in Outre-Mer is higher than in mainland France and, as such, your pay will be approximately 40% higher.
 If Outre-Mer is your first choice, you must also be prepared to accept a position in mainland France and must choose two other académies as well.

-- If your reason for choosing an area is that you have contacts and possible accommodation there, you must provide the name of your host and address of the accommodation in the ‘Reasons for preferences’ section of the application form.
+If your reason for choosing an area is that you have contacts and possible accommodation there, you must provide the name of your host and address of the accommodation in the ‘Reasons for preferences’ section of the application form.
 Equally, any other strong reasons for regional preferences can be taken into consideration if highlighted in your application, rather than in later communications.